as10896/codepraise-api-python/README.md

 ## Run with Docker
 You can start all the services easily with Docker Compose.<br>
-Before starting, make sure you have all the configurations set up as mentioned before.
+Before startup, make sure you have all the configurations set up as mentioned before.

 For convenience, you can use a `.env` file with all the necessary variables configured as follows: